Complete-Genomics/denovo_OLC/README.md

 originate predominantly from one physical DNA molecule.
 Per-UMI assembly must therefore work with sparse, heterogeneous pools at million-UMI scale, while remaining robust to read-end artefacts and independent sequencing errors.
-We developed `denovo_OLC`, a deterministic, in-process overlap-layout-consensus (OLC) assembler for this setting.
+We developed [denovo_OLC](https://github.com/Complete-Genomics/LFR_Pipeline/tree/main/modules/clfr/denovo), a deterministic, in-process overlap-layout-consensus
+(OLC) assembler for this setting.
 The assembler combines boundary-k-mer candidate indexing, conservative verified overlaps, internal-anchor recovery, and a multi-read pileup rescue that is invoked only after ordinary pairwise